Luiz-Monad/PowershellProcess/README.md

 # PowerProcess

-This class provides a faster replacement for Powershell `&` and `Start-Process`.
+This module provides a faster replacement for Powershell `&` and `Start-Process`.

 # Motive